jesrene/MatchaHQ-Web-Development/README.md

 # MatchaHQ-Web-Development

 ## Overview
-This is a project I worked on with my friends.
-Matcha HQ is designed to promote matcha to public, sell food and drinks about matcha online to customers.
-Information about our restaurant is available all times to anyone with internet access.
-Within our website, the public may know our operating hours, directions, menu, payment methods, and more.
-Next, our website also provides pre-orders for dine-in and pick up services.
-Customers can swipe our online menu anywhere and place and pay their order by choosing dine-in or pick up before they come to our restaurant.
-Moreover, Matcha HQ website can attract new customers by making announcements about a new recipe, an upcoming event, or special offers.
-Thus, customers may look at our menu online and decide to come to our restaurant.
+This collaborative endeavor involved my friends and me.
+The project, known as Matcha HQ, was conceptualized to introduce the wonders of matcha to the public.
+Its primary focus was to facilitate the online sale of matcha-infused food and beverages.
+The platform served as a constant source of information about our establishment, accessible to anyone with an internet connection.

+Within the website's framework, users could readily access vital details such as operating hours, directions, menu items, and accepted payment methods.
+Furthermore, the website offered the convenience of pre-ordering for both dine-in and pick-up services.
+This feature enabled customers to peruse the digital menu, make their selections, and complete their payment, specifying whether they intended to dine in or opt for pick-up prior to their visit.

+One of the standout attributes of the Matcha HQ website was its ability to captivate a new audience by broadcasting announcements about novel recipes, upcoming events, and exclusive promotions.
+Consequently, this digital platform became an enticing portal for potential customers, allowing them to explore the menu remotely and make informed decisions about visiting our physical establishment.

 ## Screenshots of MatchaHQ's Website
 Login Page <br />